 6. Functional Mobility

 How is your patient going to be moving around in the home and community?
-Wheelchair, walker, cane, no assistive device but contact guard assist when walking?
-Be sure to practice this briefly as well.
+Will they be using a wheelchair, walker, cane, no assistive device but contact guard assist when walking?
+Be sure to practice this briefly with caregivers as well.

 7. Safety Education

-Will your patient require fall precautions, supervision recommendations, diet precautions, or home set-up?
+Will your patient require fall precautions, supervision recommendations, diet precautions, or need a different home set-up?
 Are there any clutter, cords, throw rugs that could be hazardous?
 Would a non-skid bath mat be helpful?

 It’s a good idea to recommend a night lamp next to the bed to decrease falls at night when heading to the bathroom.
 You also may want to suggest eliminating access to keys to the car if there is a cognitive impairment.

 Observing how the caregivers are completing the transfers is hugely important since many people lift incorrectly and risk major injury.
 Having copies of body mechanics handouts is also helpful along with visual demonstration.